mayarafaita/Large-Narrow_River/README.md

 # Large-Narrow_River
-This is a dataset separeted into large and narrow rivers used for semantic segmentation.
+This dataset is separated into large and narrow rivers used for semantic segmentation.
-The aerial orthorectified images at high spatial resolution (1 m) are available in: http://www.mapeiasp.sp.gov.br/ Labeled data is available in this respository for testing new automatic river mapping models.
+The orthorectified aerial images at high spatial resolution (1 m) are available (http://www.mapeiasp.sp.gov.br/) and have to be solicited (http://www.governoaberto.sp.gov.br/como-utilizar/).
+Labeled data is available in this repository for testing new automatic river mapping models.
-Any questions, feel free to contact me (mayarafaita@gmail.com).
+If you have any questions, please contact (mayarafaita@gmail.com).